Code-Institute-Submissions/MichelleCoffey-Family_recipes_JanResub/README.md

    ![Family Recipes homepage on mobile, ipad, ipad pro and desk top.](static/testing/edit_recipe_success.png) "Family Recipes edit recipe template  page."

    * A message at the top of the page tells the user that they have been successful.
-The useer can now return to the recipes page and search.
+The user can now return to the recipes page and search.

   ![Family Recipes homepage on mobile, ipad, ipad pro and desk top.](static/testing/search.png) "Family Recipes profile page."